natGalynker/game-project-scope-study/study.md

 objects will be how this data is stored with a dictionary or key and values.
 Storing numbers or other types of values in an array would also make sense when working with JSON objects.
--   How you will take the markup of the game board and represent it in JS
+-   How you will take the markup of the game board and represent it in JS.
+I will use AJAX calls and JSON to handle the data.
+The gameboard markup will be done in HTML but the data (logic) will be handled by AJAX.
+But sent as JSON.
 -   How you plan to approach this project.
 I want to tackle a little bit everyday even if it is just an hour or so.
 Small progress steps, then testing, then commit and repeate.
 I want to not jump leaps and steps ahead and do so in a cohessive